semgrep/semgrep-docs/docs/getting-started/quickstart.md

     3. In the **Semgrep CLI login**, click **Activate** to proceed.

-    4. Return to the WSL interface, navigate to the root of your repo, and run your first scan:
+    4. Return to the WSL interface, navigate to the root of your repository, and run your first scan:

         ```console
         semgrep ci